 Operation Plunder was a military operation to cross the Rhine on the night of 23 March 1945, launched by the 21st Army Group under Field Marshal Bernard Montgomery.

-The cost – including breakfast, lunch, dinner, hotel accommodation, coach, museums and guide, but not drinks – is £1,740 per person.
+The cost – includes breakfast, hotel accommodation, coach, museums and guide, but not food and drinks – is £1,740 per person.
 Please note that this is the cost of a single occupancy in a single room as we wish to be open with the all-inclusive costs.
 A discount of 10% is available for bookings with two people sharing a room.

 The First Allied Airborne Army conducted Operation Varsity on the east bank of the Rhine in support of Operation Plunder.